Aalto-CRAI-CIS/Detecting-covert-disruption/README.md

 * Toxicity classification using Perspective API.
 * Politeness strategies and rhetorical prompt classification for each conversation, similarly to Zhang et al. (2018).
 Use a JSON file with conversation_id at root level for each conversation, saving each feature under a separate key (`file[conversation_id][prompt]` AND `file[conversation_id][polite]`).
 * Download blacklist words file provided by Liu et al. (2005).
-* Classify all comments in data for conversational action probabilities, either using MNLI (Yin et al., 2019) or a suitable approach, with the following classes: `["a question", "an answer to a question", "a challenge", "an accusation", "a request for action", "an admission", "a denial", "an apology", "a rejection", "an acceptance", "a statement", "an announcement", "a proposal", "an appreciation", "a disagreement", "an agreement", "a negative reaction", "a positive reaction"]`
+* Classify all comments in data for conversational action probabilities, either using MNLI (Yin et al., 2019) or a suitable approach, with the following classes: `["a question", "a challenge", "an accusation", "a request for action", "a proposal", "a statement", "an appreciation", "a denial", "an apology", "an acceptance"]`
+* Classify all comments with probabilities for the following additional categories, e.g. with MNLI: `["a disagreement", "an agreement", "a negative reaction", "a positive reaction"]`

 ***